 Chemotherapy can also have some longer-term side effects.
 For example, some drugs can increase the risk of later developing another type of cancer (such as leukemia).
 While this is a serious risk, it is not common, and the small increase in risk has to be weighed against the importance of chemotherapy in treating neuroblastoma.
 (See Second Cancers Caused by Cancer Treatment to find out more about this.)
 For more on the possible long-term effects of treatment, see the section, “Late and long-term effects of neuroblastoma and its treatment.”

 If you’d like more information on a drug used in your child’s treatment or a specific drug mentioned in this section, see our Guide to Cancer Drugs, or call us with the names of the medicines.
-For more information on chemotherapy in general, see the “Chemotherapy” section of our website, or our document Understanding Chemotherapy: A Guide for Patients and Families.
+For more information on chemotherapy in general, see the “Chemotherapy” section of our website, or our document A Guide to Chemotherapy.

 Last Medical Review: 03/14/2014